#AOLShivaratri – Celebrations in Art of Living Ashram

 Bhandhara (Treasure Chest) – Tambittu with coins inside

-May Lord Shiva’s blessings be showered in abundance on everyone.
-It is also launches month long Shravan maasa Rudra Pujas & Satsangs by the Art of Living Pundits (founded by His Holiness Pujya Gurudev Sri Sri Ravi Shankar) in various locations.
+May the blessings of Bhagwan Shiva be showered in abundance on everyone.
+This festival also launches month long Shravan Maasa Rudra Pujas and Satsangs conducted by the Art of Living Pundits, founded by His Holiness Pujya Gurudev Sri Sri Ravi Shankar, across various locations.
+A friend named Sindhu under the handle agnyaa on Twitter has also written blog posts detailing Bhimana Amavasya.